-Published by NSW Department of Planning and Environment
+Published by NSW Department of Planning, Housing and Infrastructure dphi.nsw.gov.au

-dpie.nsw.gov.au

-Title: Metropolitan Greenspace Program Subtitle: Grants Program Guidelines (round 2022-2023)
+Title: Metropolitan Greenspace Program Subtitle: Program Guidelines (2023-24 grants round)

-© State of New South Wales through Department of Planning and Environment 2022.
-You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Planning and Environment as the owner.
+© State of New South Wales through Department of Planning, Housing and Infrastructure 2024.
+You may copy, distribute, display, download and otherwise freely deal with this publication for any purpose, provided that you attribute the Department of Planning, Housing and Infrastructure as the owner.
 However, you must obtain permission if you wish to charge others for access to the publication (other than at cost); include the publication in advertising or a product for sale; modify the publication; or republish the publication on a website.
 You may freely link to the publication on a departmental website.